 Where Is the IAT Sensor Located?

-The location of the Intake air temperature sensor is an easily arguable subject due to different locations in a variety of designs.
+The location of the intake air temperature sensor is not standard due to different locations in a variety of designs.
 The best way to locate the IAT sensor in your vehicle if to refer to the service manual that is provided by your manufacturer.

-The intake temperature sensor is often integrated your mass air flow sensor!
+The intake temperature sensor is often integrated into your mass air flow sensor!

-The diagnostic procedure of checking if the IAT sensor has gone bad is relatively easier and you can do it yourself if you have some basic knowledge and the tools available to you.
+The diagnostic procedure of checking if the IAT sensor has failed is relatively easy, and you can do it yourself if you have some basic knowledge and the tools available to you.

 - Keep the service manual of your vehicle with you.